andreas-wilm/kickstart.nvim/AW.md

-:s/thee/the/g | replace thee for the in line (g for all occurences per line) :%s/thee/the/gc | replace thee for the in file and ask for conformation (c) :!cmd | to run cmd zz | center current line on screen gw{motion}  | reformat. e.g. } for paragraph.
-See also gq x or X | delete character forward / backward
+:s/thee/the/g | replace thee for the in line (g for all occurences per line) :%s/thee/the/gc | replace thee for the in file and ask for conformation (c) :!cmd | to run cmd
+:r!cmd | run cmd and insert output zz | center current line on screen gw{motion}  | reformat. e.g. } for paragraph.
+See also gq x or X | delete character forward / backward df<char> or dF<char> | delete forward/backward until char
+- same for c or y
+- use t to delete/change/yank until rather than including
+- can also used with count before f or t, e.g. y2t,
+> or < or = | indent, deindent or autoindent

 Jumps
 C-o and C-i | go through jumplist, i.e previous cursor positions